SOME Recommendations Performance

 Success is simple.
 Do what's right, the right way, at the right time.

-Another great week has been had, due to the continued volatility of the market, for recommendations, therefore profits have grown accordingly.
-As the market has improved we have been able to capitalize on this situation, although the increase again on Friday did hinder us slightly, and members who followed these recommendations for the past week were able to enjoy a 440% gain.
+Another great week has been had, with the markets undergoing quantitative easing anxiety and a flood of earnings reports, which has provided the necessary fluctuations to help our options activity, for recommendations, therefore profits have grown accordingly.
+As the market has fluctuated we have been able to capitalize on this situation, and members who followed these recommendations for the past week were able to enjoy a 445% gain.

 Here are the gains on some of the stock options recommended by SOME during the last week:-